-Dr. Monahan (Chairman), Mr. Kraws, and Mr. Wolf currently serve as members of the Nominations Committee, each of whom the board of directors has determined is independent in accordance with the NYSE American definition of independence.
+Dr. Monahan (Chairman), Mr. Kraws, and Mr. Wolf currently serve as members of the Nominations Committee, each of whom the Board of Directors has determined is independent in accordance with the NYSE American definition of independence.
 Specific responsibilities of the Nominations Committee include:

-- considering and recommending to the Board of Directors, candidates for appointment or election as directors, and making recommendations regarding re-election of incumbent directors; - considering and recommending to the Board of Directors changes to the size of the Board of Directors or any Committee; and - recommending to the Board of Directors, candidates to vacancies on any committees of the Board of Directors.
+- considering and recommending to the Board of Directors, candidates for appointment or election as directors, and making recommendations regarding reelection of incumbent directors; - considering and recommending to the Board of Directors changes to the size of the Board of Directors or any Committee; and - recommending to the Board of Directors, candidates to vacancies on any committees of the Board of Directors.

 The Nominations Committee believes that candidates for director should have certain minimum qualifications, including the ability to read and understand basic financial statements, being over 21 years of age and having the highest personal integrity and ethics.
 The Nominations Committee also intends to consider such factors as possessing relevant expertise upon which to be able to offer advice and guidance to management, having sufficient time to devote to our affairs, demonstrated excellence in his or her field, having the ability to exercise sound business judgment and having the commitment to rigorously represent the long-term interests of our stockholders.
 However, the Nominations Committee retains the right to modify these qualifications from time to time.
+The Nominations Committee does not have a set policy or process for considering diversity in identifying nominees, but endeavors to establish a diversity of background and experience in a number of areas of core competency, including business judgment, management, accounting, finance, knowledge of our industry, strategic vision. research and development and other areas relevant to our business.
 Candidates for director nominees are reviewed in the context of the current composition of the Board of Directors, our operating requirements and the long-term interests of its stockholders.
 In conducting this assessment, the Nominations Committee typically considers diversity, age, skills and such other factors as it deems appropriate, given the current needs of the Company and the Board of Directors, to maintain a balance of knowledge, experience and capability.